dangunn/email_row_counter/README.md

-# email_row_counter
+# Overview

-This will search for emails of a given criteria and make a chart of the number of rows in a embedded html table
+Every day I receive an email with an HTML table in it.
+I'm not as interested in the contents of the table, as the number of rows.
+I want to make a graph that charts the number of rows in this table against the day the email was received.